-Thank you for selecting the RS-232/422/485 to 10/100Base-TX Device Server / Managed Media Converter.
+Thank you for selecting the Signamax 065-1063FSx series RS-232/422/485 to 100BaseFX Device Server / Managed Media Converter.
 This unit is designed to provide an RS-232/422/485 connection over twisted-pair cable where the connected devices have RS-232/422/485 interfaces.
-Enabling serial devices such as CNCs and PLCs to instantly connect to an existing Ethernet/ Fast Ethernet network, the Serial-to-Ethernet Device Server / Managed Media Converter represents a robust solution for devices controllers for MIS personnel.
-This product can either be used as Device Server or Managed Media Converter.
+By enabling serial devices such as CNCs and PLCs to instantly connect to an existing Ethernet/ Fast Ethernet network, the 065-1063FSx series Serial-to-Ethernet Device Server / Managed Media Converter represents a robust solution for devices controllers for MIS personnel.
+This product can either be used as a Device Server or a Managed Media Converter.